top of page

 HOW TO ENROLL IN MEDICARE

-Did you know that usually the first question anyone asked us at Braden Medicare Insurance is how when do I sign up for Medicare?
-For those individuals who are approaching age 65 and for those who have delayed their Medicare Part B enrollment, this article is for you.
+Did you know that the first question anyone asks us at Braden Medicare Insurance is, "When do I sign up for Medicare?"
+For individuals approaching age 65 and those who have delayed Medicare Part B enrollment, this article is for you.
 Enrollment is automatic if you get Social Security.
 Otherwise, you need to apply for Medicare.

 One of the interesting aspects of enrolling in Medicare is the fact that you apply for Medicare benefits through the Social Security Administration.
-The SSA processes each Medicare enrollment application because they have access to all of your personal information and it is more efficient for them to vet each prospective Medicare beneficiary first.
-Then, once your application has been approved, you will receive a letter confirming your enrollment and that you will be receiving your Medicare Card in the mail within the next two weeks.
+The SSA processes each Medicare enrollment application because it has access to all of your personal information, and it is more efficient for them to vet each prospective Medicare beneficiary first.
+Once your application is approved, you will receive a letter confirming your enrollment and that your Medicare Card will arrive by mail within the next two weeks.

 Once your Medicare card has been issued, the majority of your contact concerning Medicare will be handled by Medicare.
 You will want to set up your own free Medicare Account on the Medicare website at www.medicare.gov.
-Here you can make a list of your medications and choose to receive information from Medicare.
+Here, you can list your medications and choose to receive information from Medicare.

-It is also important to remind everyone that contrary to some long-held beliefs, Medicare is not entirely free.
-For 99% of Individuals applying, there is no cost for Medicare Part A, but everyone needs to pay for their Medicare Part B coverage each month.
-It does not matter whether you choose a Medicare Advantage plan or Original Medicare, everyone is responsible for paying the 2024 Medicare Part B monthly premium which is You can apply for Medicare directly using the www.ssa.gov website.
-Medicare by $174.70.
+It is also important to remind everyone that, contrary to some long-held beliefs, Medicare is not entirely free.
+For 99% of applicants, there is no cost for Medicare Part A, but everyone must pay for Medicare Part B coverage each month.
+Whether you choose a Medicare Advantage plan or Original Medicare, everyone is responsible for paying the 2024 Medicare Part B monthly premium.
+You can apply for Medicare directly through the SSA website at www.ssa.gov—Medicare by $174.70.

 A QUICK REVIEW OF THE FOUR PARTS THAT MAKE UP MEDICARE FROM BRADEN MEDICARE INSURANCE